johnnywang1994/maju-gpt-ui/README.md

 NEXT_PUBLIC_MODE=static
 NEXT_PUBLIC_ENABLE_AUTH=false
 ```

+> Since API calls at client side in static mode, provider Gemini is not currently supported.

 ### host mode
 This will allow to call api to NextJs server with your given API key in env.
 This won't ask user to enter API key.